 Responsive design delivers the same code to the browser on a single URL for each page, regardless of device, and adjusts the display in a fluid manner to fit varying display sizes.
 And because you’re delivering the same page to all devices, responsive design is easy to maintain and less complicated in terms of configuration for search engines.

 The image below shows a typical scenario for responsive design.
-As you can see, there’s no device detection that occurs when the page is served; whether it’s a desktop or mobile device, each user agent (or device type) enters on a single URL and gets the same HTML content.
+As you can see, literally the same page is delivered to all devices, whether desktop, mobile, or tablet.
+Each user agent (or device type) enters on a single URL and gets the same HTML content.